MInxiong Broadcasting Station Japanese Dormitory Area

 中央廣播電台民雄分台日式宿舍區

-The Minxiong Branch of the Central Radio Station's Japanese-style dormitory群 was approximately established in Showa 15 (1940), which was around the time when the Minxiong Broadcasting Station was founded.
-The broadcasting station was referred to as a radio station during the Japanese colonial period.
+The Minxiong Branch of the Central Broadcasting System was built around Showa 15 (1940), during the establishment phase of the Minxiong Broadcasting Station.
+The broadcasting station refers to the radio stations during the Japanese occupation period.

 Recommended Hotel Bookings